zeeshanalipanhwar/Object_Detection_from_Satellite_Imagery_Data/README.md

-# Object Detection on Satellite Imagery Data
+# Object Detection from Satellite Imagery Data

 ## Dataset
 Satellite Imagery Multi-vehicles Dataset (SIMD).
 It comprises 5,000 images of resolution 1024 x 768 and collectively contains 45,303 objects in 15 different classes of vehicles including cars, trucks, buses, long vehicles, various types of aircrafts and boats.
 The source images are taken